 Every year I wait for the beauty of the delicate pink and white blossoms on our apple trees.
 How to describe the scent?
 I wish I could bottle it.
 It is so pure, light and innocent.
 Then the arrival of the happy honeybees, busily buzzing and trying to make sure each flower on the tree receives a visit.
 Too soon, a Spring breeze shakes all those lovely blossoms down to the ground to create a carpet of white.
 I tried to do a little research on the apple blossom and didn't find too much.
 Well, not much in comparison to the copious amount of history, folklore and symbolism of the apple blossom's fantastic successor - the bountiful, hardy and very useful apple!
 But I have made a couple of observations which I believe is where most of folklore is derived; coupled with a few tidbits of history and symbolism.
 Firstly, the apple blossom forms a gently rounded five pointed star.
 This pattern, a natural pentagram, is greatly utilized by Mother Nature in a number of her creations.
 The apple blossom is part of the Rose family (Rosaceae) and the rose is associated with the Goddess Venus, sexual mystery and as thus can represent itself in another Goddess; the innocent Mary - soon to be mother.
 The culmination of the apple blossom is the apple; associated with eternal life, knowledge, motherhood and therefore Eve.
 Secondly, the blossoms arrive in the merry, merry month of May, with the apples all ready to eat, prepare and store away in the magical month of October.
 This coincides with the Celtic Wheel of the Year, showing May (Beltane) as the month of fertility (apple blossoms) and October (Samhain) as the month of final harvest (apples).
 The apple tree has made its way from Rome, to the British Isles and finally, throughout North America where it has been adopted by two American States - Michigan and Arkansas - as their State Flower.
 This beautiful blossom certainly deserves that honour ... and more!
 Bibliography: The Life and Times of the Apple, Charles Micucci, Orchard Books, USA, 1992; Rosaceae, Wikipedia, 2020; World of Aromatherapy, Jeanne Rose, Frog, Ltd., California, 1996 Meadow Sweet Grove © V. Buchanan 2020

 I love digging into and dissecting old Mother Goose rhymes!
 The first thing I noticed about this nursery rhyme is that Jack Horner is sitting in the corner; a place usually associated with punishment for a childhood mischief; so from this we may determine that Jack has done something naughty.
 But he does not think he is naughty and in fact evaluates himself as a good boy, by virtue of either the existence of a plum in his pie, or by the fact that he himself has the power to extract it.
 Both seem rather egotistical and out-of-keeping with how children would have been expected to behave in those long, long years past.
 So what has really happened here?
-It seems that there was an abbot in Glastonbury during the time of King Henry VIII who decided to gift twelve manor houses to the King.
-By this he hoped to dissuade the King from his plan to dissolve the Catholic monasteries.
-The impending "Dissolution of the Monasteries" resulted in the terrible disassembly and destruction that we see today when visiting the ruins of these magnificent structures; which aren't actually "ruins" at all, but the result of King Henry the VIII's wilful destruction.
+It seems that there was an abbot in Glastonbury during the time of King Henry VIII who decided he would give twelve manor houses to the King.
+By this he hoped to discourage the King in his plan to dissolve the Catholic monasteries.
+The impending "Dissolution of the Monasteries" resulted in the terrible destruction that we see today when visiting the ruins of these magnificent structures; which aren't actually "ruins" at all, but the result of King Henry the VIII's willful destruction.
 The story goes that Thomas Horner, a steward of the abbot, was sent to London with a Christmas Pie that contained the deeds to the twelve manor houses.
 He "put in his thumb" and extracted the deed to one manor house ... which he kept for himself, and his descendants live in it to this day.
 The alternate story is that he bought the manor house from the King.
 Also quite plausible as, when he delivered the Christmas Pie, he may well have known what the pie contained and asked leave to purchase one of the houses.
 Either way, it would seem that the writer of this rhyme viewed "Jack Horner" as a "naughty boy in the corner" (opportunist), who saw a "plum" (the manor house) ripe for the picking in the pie, and let him self-proclaim himself "a good boy" (deserving) who was justified in enjoying the good things in life.
-Since the writer allows this - was Jack, in actuality, naughty or nice?
-Such a great poem for the Christmas season!
+So was Jack, in actuality, a naughty boy or a good boy?
 Bibliography: Mother Goose, A Little Golden Book, 1942 version; The Hidden History of Nursery Rhymes, education.com, 2006-2019

 ~ SHOP ~